JanetMarieDarby/worsley-institute-uk-site/src/pages/index.md

 [Programme Structure and Dates](https://cdn.shopify.com/s/files/1/0605/2718/2031/files/WIT_UK_Programme_Structure_March_2024_v1.0.pdf?v=1694098238)

-We are delivering the training in the beautiful Yorkshire Dales, near Leeds.
-Depending on the geographical location of the participants we may vary the location from time to time in order to make it more affordable or more practical for attendees.
+We are delivering the training in the beautiful village of Kemerton, in the tranquil Cotswolds, at Meriel Darby’s renowned Kemerton Acupuncture Clinic.

 ---